 Ages 60 to 69

-Ages 70 and Older
+Ages 70 and Up

-Average eGFR: approximately 75 mL/min/1.73m² and lower.
-It is common for healthy people over 70 to have eGFR readings between 60 and 80.
-An eGFR in the 50s or 60s in an 80-year-old with no proteinuria may represent normal aging rather than kidney disease.
+Average eGFR: roughly 75 mL/min/1.73m² and lower.
+It’s common for healthy people over 70 to have readings between 60 and 80.
+An eGFR in the 50s or 60s for an 80-year-old with no protein in their urine may just be normal aging — not kidney disease.

 CKD Stages Based on eGFR